robavospace/lightpaper/docs/index.md

 ## Founding Team

-Robavo Space was started in 2021 as a side project by Alexander.
+Robavo Space was started in 2021 as a research side project by Alexander.
 Alexander is passionate about using space technology to improve the lives of people on Earth.

 **What will differentiate the Robavo Space Team?**